 Low Stress Handling® covers every circumstance you need it to.
 Whether you want to know about walking techniques that work in stressful environments, multiple uses for towel wraps, or effective counter-conditioning for medical procedures, you can find practical learning here.
 Low Stress Handling® teaches you to understand not just the body language of fear and anxiety in dogs & cats, it teaches you how to resolve the fears an animal has.
 You can see the problem and do something about it, so you can provide care without worry of harm to you or the animal.
 Everything you learn is applicable for dogs, cats, gerbils, horses, chicken, ostriches, giraffes and beyond.

 Providing diagnostic care may not seem to be as focused on handling as a veterinary technician’s work, but the approach you use can determine whether or not you have an easy time with an exam, or a hard time.
 In fact, knowing how to handle patients in a Low Stress way can determine whether or not you have a one-time patient or a long term client.
-A vet who knows how to handle her patients in a calm, gentle manner is a vet who will earn the goodwill and loyalty of her clientele.
+A vet who knows how to handle their patients in a calm, gentle manner is a vet who will earn the goodwill and loyalty of their clientele.
 A parent wouldn’t be ok with a pediatrician who grabs their child roughly, yells at them and struggles with them to take a shot.
 Why would a pet parent be any different?
 You’ll be able to oversee handling in your clinic and make sure everyone is doing it right.
-A vet who remains calm and leads his team with a view that patient comfort is the utmost concern of his practice will develop the word of mouth that keeps his business successful.
+A vet who remains calm and leads his or her team with a view that patient comfort is the utmost concern of his practice will develop the word of mouth that keeps their business successful.

 For hospital certifications, please email please email us or use the contact form.